KomalKhan776/CST-315_Assignment-1/README.md

 5. Then use commands **chmod +x test.sh** and **./test.sh** to run the code

 ### Output:
-Date and time
+Date and time,
-Current directory
+Current directory,
-Files in current directory
+Files in current directory,
-Disk usage space
+Disk usage space,
 Login user name